5 Dental Procedures to Fix a Broken or Cracked Tooth

 How veneers are put in your teeth

-- The teeth must first be cleaned and prepared for veneers.
-So that the tooth doesn’t appear bulky, a dentist will need to carefully remove portion of the dental structure.
+• The teeth must first be cleaned and prepared for veneers.
+So that the tooth doesn’t appear bulky, a dentist will need to remove a portion of the dental structure carefully.

-- There will be a need to take impressions.
-You will have the ability to choose the size, shape, and colour of your veneer at this point.
+• There will be a need to take impressions.
+You can choose your veneer’s size, shape, and color.

-- The temporary veneers will be taken off at a subsequent session, and the fresh veneers will be bonded to the tooth’s front.
+• The temporary veneers will be removed at a subsequent session, and the fresh veneers will be bonded to the tooth’s front.

 Crowns